Academic Advisor - CLAS Academic Advising Center

 - Demonstrated strong interpersonal, oral, and written communication skills

-- Strong understanding of and demonstrated desire for collaborative approaches to problem solving
+- Strong understanding of and demonstrated desire for collaborative approaches to problem-solving

-- At least two years of full-time undergraduate advising or mentoring experience
+- Student advising or mentoring experience

 - Familiarity with current trends and best practices in advising